45 Japan Pictures That Will Make You Want To Visit

 Gang of Japanese snow monkeys.
 If you visit Tokyo in the winter, you have to go see the snow monkeys at Nagano!
 It’s a must!

 Baby snow monkey, lost in thought, contemplating monkey life.
+This might be my favorite Japan picture from any of our trips.

 A snowy mountain village in winter.
 This is one of the views you’ll see if you hike to the Snow Monkey Park in Nagano.